CumulusNetworks/docs/content/cumulus-netq-51/Whats-New/_index.md

 - You can now use NetQ to monitor multiplane networking environments.
 With this enhancement, you can:
     - Filter and display telemetry data associated with individual planes.
     - Perform validations, such as BGP router-ID checks, within the appropriate plane context.
-    - Include plane parameters across telemetry, topology, and validation workflows.
+    - Include plane parameters across network topology, monitoring, and validation workflows.
     - To get started, configure {{<link title="Switch Inventory/#create-and-assign-switch-labels" text="system labels">}} using NVUE commands.
 - You can now create {{<link title="Configure and Monitor Threshold-Crossing Events" text="threshold-crossing rules">}} with a wider range of measurement units in both the UI and the CLI.
 - NetQ no longer broadcasts multiple, successive events for breaches to the same threshold-crossing rule.
 You can change this new default behavior using the CLI.